CloudLabsAI-Azure/aroworkshop/_entries/Lab 2 - Build a Java Application with a PostgreSQL Azure DB.md

    - The password is generated with a unique suffix, but in production environments consider using a more secure secret management system like Azure KeyVault.
    - Consider enabling SSL for secure connections after creating the server.

-1. Once the server is created, consider configuring:
+1. Once the server is created, create a firewall rule to allow access from Azure services and a database:

    - Replace the **${UNIQUE}** for `--server-name` parameter to **<inject key="Deployment ID" enableCopy="false"/>**.